Running for Clean Air Logo

 Warsaw

-Those participating in Running for Clean Air are making great efforts to improve air quality for city inhabitants and enhance the running experience for marathon participants.
-If you would like to learn how to involve your city, please reach out to the initiative's manager Anna Jilkova at anna.jilkova@external.worldathletics.org
+Those participating in Running for Clean Air are making great efforts to improve air quality in their cities.
+If you would like to learn how to get involved, please reach out to the initiative's manager Anna Jilkova at anna.jilkova@external.worldathletics.org

 Measuring local air quality